 Versions have a few properties you can (and probably should!) manage.

 In one sentence, commit messages answer the following question: “What has changed in the version?”.

 Developers have been working with commit messages for years.
 When they push a change to a codebase, they’re required to provide one.
 We decided to follow a very similar pattern in Zeplin as well.

-Commit messages are different than casual notes or descriptions.
-You’re not required to follow these patterns at all, but here are few tips and tricks to get the most out of them:
+Commit messages are different from casual comments or descriptions.
+You’re not required to follow these patterns at all, but here are a few tips and tricks to get the most out of them:

 Stick to one style: Use the “imperative mood” for simplicity. e.g. change, not changing, remove, not removed.